Updated: Nov 2, 2022

 You must also indicate that the above activities happened within a reasonable period of your decision to leave your job.
-To ensure that you have a legitimate claim, your employment lawyer may need to assist you in proving your case.
+To ensure that you have a legitimate claim, your California Wrongful Termination Lawyer may need to assist you in proving your case.

 Employees often misinterpret everyday work stress as an excuse to leave and file a wrongful firing charge, which will never be proven in court.
-Consult an accomplished employment lawyer if you have any concerns.
+Consult an accomplished Los Angeles Wrongful Termination Lawyer if you have any concerns.

 Employment lawsuits are notoriously difficult and time-consuming.
 You may be curious about what happens during a lawsuit.
 What are the phases of the process?
-What would your labor lawyer do for you at each point of the process?
-Do they either go to the judge and file some papers and then sit back?
+What would your California Employment Lawyer do for you at each point of the process?
+Do they either go to the judge, file some papers, and then sit back?
 No way.
 That's not even near.